Skip to main content

 What is Keytruda?

-Keytruda is only approved for certain types of cancer and may require a specific treatment history.
-In some cases, the tumor may need to be tested for particular genetic markers like PD-L1, dMMR, TMB, or pMMR to determine if Keytruda is right for you.
-Click here for more in-depth information on approved uses: Keytruda prescribing Information.
+Some cancers may need to be tested for genetic markers such as PD-L1, dMMR, TMB, or pMMR to determine if Keytruda is right for you.

-Can cause fetal harm.
+Keytruda may cause harm to an unborn baby.
 Females of reproductive potential should use effective contraception.

 Before taking this medicine

-To make sure Keytruda is safe for you, tell your doctor if you have ever had:
+To make sure Keytruda is safe for you, tell your doctor if you have:

 Keytruda may harm an unborn baby.
 Your healthcare provider will give you a pregnancy test to make sure you are not pregnant.
 Use effective birth control while using Keytruda and for at least 4 months after your last dose.
-Tell your doctor right away if you inadvertently become pregnant.
+Tell your healthcare provider right away if you think you may be pregnant or if you become pregnant during

 It is not known if Keytruda passes into breast milk.
 Do not breastfeed while using this medicine and for at least 4 months after your last dose.